 A VO2max test will also provide a detailed look into how you breathe during exercise.
 Combined with a simple Spirometry test, this information can help you improve your breathing coordination and in turn, your performance.

 It is also possible to use one or multiple Moxy Monitor(s) during a ramp test.
 These sensors measure the balance between oxygen delivery and utilisation at the muscular level in real time.
 Placed on different muscle groups during the effort, this tool ads a level of insight into muscle coordination and how we use/recruit our muscles at different intensities.
-This information can help direct specific strength work that might need to be performed or even give us insights into how technique could be improved..
+This information can help direct specific strength work that might need to be performed or even give us insights into how the technique could be improved.

 In summary, here’s what you can expect to learn from a complete VO2max / ramp test: